blankly-finance/blankly-docs/content/en/utilities/utils.md

 ## `get_base_asset(symbol)`

 Get the base asset from the blankly trading pair.
+This will give the `BTC` of `BTC-USD`

 ### Arguments